HVAC Training Schools & Certification in Missouri

 Metropolitan Community College located in Kansas City offers an AAS degree in HVAC and the following three certificate programs: HVAC Advanced Certificate, HVAC Certificate, and an Energy Efficiency Certificate.

-Students can expect to learn about installing, servicing, and maintaining climate control systems, as well as electrical, electronic, and mechanical components in heating and cooling equipment.
-They work with the same tools they will use on their job while becoming proficient in installing and maintaining climate control systems in residential and commercial settings.
+Students can expect to learn about installing, servicing, and maintaining climate control systems and electrical, electronic, and mechanical components in heating and cooling equipment.
+They will work with the same tools they will use on their jobs while becoming proficient in installing and maintaining climate control systems in residential and commercial settings.

 The AAS degree program is made up of 61 to 63 credits.
-The coursework includes topics such as residential HVAC, commercial refrigeration, systems installation, energy management, geothermal and air source heat pumps, fundamentals of refrigeration, and electricity for HVAC/R technicians, among other subjects.
+The coursework includes topics such as residential and commercial heating and air conditioning, systems installation, energy management, geothermal and air source heat pumps, fundamentals of refrigeration, and electricity for HVAC/R technicians, among other subjects.
 This program also includes general education requirements.

 The HVAC advanced certificate consists of 39 to 41 credits, including courses such as commercial refrigeration, sheet metal layout and fabrication, residential heating and air conditioning, systems installation, principles of heating, ventilation and air conditioning, and technical mathematics or higher, among other courses.

 The HVAC certificate comprises 23 credits.
-Sample some of the courses: residential heating and air conditioning, principles of HVAC, fundamentals of refrigeration, electricity for HVAC/R technicians, and sheet metal layout and fabrication.
+Courses include residential heating and air conditioning, the principles of HVAC, fundamentals of refrigeration, electricity for HVAC/R technicians, and sheet metal layout and fabrication.

 Comprising 40 credits, the energy efficiency certificate provides students with an understanding of stationary engineering, geothermal heat pumps, energy and the environment, entrepreneurship, and energy management, efficiency, and conservation.